 Art Education prepares its candidates to teach students who are limited English proficient by: completing 20 hours of practicum in a local school under the guidance of a certified art teacher working with children of all language abilities (hands-on experience assisting student with limited English); researching and writing lesson plans with accommodations for English language learners; attending class lectures on best practices for English-language learners in the art classroom.
 TESOL candidates have to differentiate instruction and assessment based on students' proficiency levels.
 In addition, they demonstrate how they scaffold instruction for English learners.
 This scaffolding includes various supports, such as sensory (visuals, media materials, manipulatives, etc.), interpersonal (partner, small group, etc.) and graphic (charts, timelines, graphs, etc.).
 Elementary and Early Childhood Education candidates address IEP participation through the program's diversity course (e.g. ECED 511, ELED 310, and ECED 304 for BIS).
+In ELED four-year licensure programs, several literacy courses support instruction for limited English proficient students, including LED 300 (Reading Instruction and Assessment for Diverse Learners), LED 350 (Writing, Instruction, Assessment, and Technology for Diverse Learners), and LED 462 (Disciplinary Literacy for Diverse Classrooms).
 Foci are on increased awareness and understandings, exemplifying/debriefing strategies for inclusive practices.
 Candidates in Middle and Secondary Education programs are required to take MSSE 370 during which they learn how to promote the development of all students' abilities for academic achievement and continued learning; provide learning opportunities that support students' intellectual, social, and personal development; create instructional opportunities adapted to the needs of diverse learners.
-In EXED 520 they identify and evaluate a general continuum of instructional approaches that are effective for students with an array of learning needs (English language learners, special needs, etc.).
+In EXED 460 they identify and evaluate a general continuum of instructional approaches that are effective for students with an array of learning needs (English language learners, special needs, etc.).
 Physical education/health candidates are given practical experience related to teaching English-language learners in the lab portion of KIN 313.
 One of the topics in KIN 611: Teaching Diverse Populations addresses understanding and teaching English Language Learners.
 Although not a major focus in Music Education, this topic is covered in MUED 271: Introduction to MUED.
 Candidates work on a "Teaching Without Talking" assignment, the idea of which is to focus their attention to other ways of communicating and showing instruction to students including those for whom English is a second language.
 Overall: At the heart of teaching English learners well, our candidates need to understand how equity, social justice, and learners' knowledge play a role in implementing culturally responsive teaching.
-Our candidates' understanding of these issues will hopefully make them cognizant that teaching English-language learners requires more than good teaching; advocacy for students and families being is key.
-In EXED 200 and EDUC 310 (taken by majority of initial licensure candidates) modules are being created to include important English-language support information.
+Our candidates' understanding of these issues will hopefully make them cognizant that teaching English-language learners requires more than good teaching, such as advocacy for students and families.
+In EXED 200 and EDUC 310 (taken by majority of initial licensure candidates) modules are being created to include important Englishlanguage support information.